Software Defined Radio

 Like the RX V8.3, the RXTXv6.3 transceiver board includes a Lite+Xtall receiver function along with the RXTX transmit function.
 A four-position DIP switch at the edge of the circuit board provides for setting sixteen possible center frequencies for receive and transmit functions.

 The individual Lite+Xtall BPFs that come with the kit are used with the receiver function for band changing and a (separately ordered, band-specific) PA/Filter module plugs on top of the RXTX board for changing the transmit band.
 As with receive, four PA/Filter modules will be required to cover all HF ham bands.
+Each PA/Filter module includes PA transistors, as well as suitable lowpass filtering for the band or bands it covers.

-Thus, a minimal RXTX for one of the four bands (160m, 80/40m, 30/20/17m, or 15/12/10m) would require one of the included BPF boards and one, separately ordered PA/Filter board for the band in question.
+Thus, a minimal RXTX for one of the four "super-bands" (160m, 80/40m, 30/20/17m, or 15/12/10m) would require one of the included BPF boards and one, separately ordered PA/Filter board for the band in question.
+Note that changing from one "super-band" to another requires manually replacing the appropriate (plug-in) BPF boards as well as the appropriate PA/Filter board.

 Also included on the RXTX board is the Rocky 3.x serial interface function for control of the PTT input to the board and to provide paddles input to the Rocky SDR program.
 Alternatively, one can build the USBI2C interface kit to control the transceiver via a USB line instead of via a serial RS232 line.